zopefoundation/ZEO/doc/README.rst

    reduction.
 The defaukt is 10 (percent).
 This controls how often to remove blobs from the cache.

-ssl-certificate
-   The full path to an SSL certificate file.
-For the client.
-This is needed if the server requires client authentication.

-ssl-key
-   The full path to an SSL key file for the client certificate.

-ssl-server-certificates
-   The full path to a file containing server certificates to be authenticated.

-ssl-server-certificate-directory
-   The full path to a directory containing server certificates to be authenticated.

-ssl-check-hostname
-   Set this to true to require checking of the server's host name.

-ssl-server-hostname
-   Host name to use for SSL host name checks.

-   If using SSL and ``ssl-check-hostname`` then use this as the value to check.
-If an address is a host/port pair, then this defaults to the host in the address.

 read-only
    Set to true for a read-only connection.